Shaan013/Movie-Recommender-System/README.md

 ---

+### Additional Notes

+- Make sure the files `movie_list.pkl` and `similarity.pkl` are downloaded from Google Drive and are placed in the same folder as `app.py` before running the application.
+- If you face any issues or need additional help, feel free to open an issue in the [GitHub repository](https://github.com/Shaan013/movie-recommender-system).

+---

 This README provides a quick guide on setting up and running the project, as well as instructions for downloading the necessary files.